skounis/Building-Cloud-Computing-Solutions/README.md

 Testing Strategy:
 * Just right: Not too much, neither too litle.
 Just enough for knowing what we do works.
 * Judgment: Do you suspect something may be wrong, write the test.
+* Save time: The most common mistake developers think of.
+Do not debug the same code again.
+* Automation:

+It is called "Kaizen":
+> [Kaizen](https://en.wikipedia.org/wiki/Kaizen) is a concept referring to business activities that continuously improve all functions and involve all employees from the CEO to the assembly line workers.
+Kaizen also applies to processes, such as purchasing and logistics, that cross organizational boundaries into the supply chain.